vivek-nexus/listen/README.md

     - If you use no-code hosting methods, consult your hosting provider's documentation to enable CORS
     - If you control the code on your server, see https://www.w3.org/wiki/CORS_Enabled for instructions
 - Send your article through URL parameters.
 See below section for details.
+- You can also first check if user has at least one voice of a specific langauge, with my [simple helper function](https://github.com/vivek-nexus/check-webspeech-voice-availability).
+The result of this function can be then used to condiitionally determine if Listen should be offered for that user.

 ### [Option 2] Open Listen in a new tab (no-code method)
 - On your blog page, add a button or text such as `Listen to this article`